-Karimi added that preterm birth complications account for about 16.6 per cent of deaths of children under five globally.
+Karimi added that preterm births complications accounts for about 16.6 per cent of deaths of children under five.

-Complications are attributed to a lack of fully developed body organs like the lungs, brain and respiratory system.
+Complications is attributed to lack of fully developed body organs like the lungs, brains and respiratory system.

-The largest burden of neonatal death is in Sub-Saharan Africa, where the neonatal mortality rate is 27 deaths per 1,000 live births, representing 43 per cent of global newborn deaths.
+The largest burden of neonatal death is in the Sub-Saharan Africa, where the neonatal mortality rate is 27 deaths per 1,000 live births, representing 43 per cent of global new born deaths.

 In Kenya, the under-five mortality rate is now at 41 deaths per 1,000 live births.

 According to data, for every 1,000 live births at least 21 die between the age of zero to 28 days.